cdrasmussen/cli-template/README.md

   minimize the effort of repeatedly building similar machinery.
   Edit parts you want, delete what you don't want.

-  It has no core functionality of its own since the expected sequence is to build a core functionality module with its own unit tests then use this code as a basis for a command line utility that will host your new core module.
+  It has no core functionality of its own since the expected development sequence is to build a core functionality module with its own unit tests then use this code as a basis for a command line utility that will host your new core module.

-  By using this development pattern the developer is following the strategy of polyvalent development described in Eric Raymond's "Art of Unix Programming".
+  This development pattern follows the strategy of polyvalent development described in Eric Raymond's "Art of Unix Programming".

   Command line parsing is provided by clojure.tools.cli for which we are all grateful.